dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/app-development/pack-uris-in-wpf.md

   - **/Path**: the name of the resource file, including its path, relative to the root of the referenced assembly's project folder.

-The following example shows the pack URI for a [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)] resource file that is located in the root of the referenced assembly's project folder.
+The following example shows the pack URI for a XAML resource file that is located in the root of the referenced assembly's project folder.

 `pack://application:,,,/ReferencedAssembly;component/ResourceFile.xaml`

-The following example shows the pack URI for a [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)] resource file that is located in a subfolder of the referenced assembly's project folder.
+The following example shows the pack URI for a XAML resource file that is located in a subfolder of the referenced assembly's project folder.

 `pack://application:,,,/ReferencedAssembly;component/Subfolder/ResourceFile.xaml`

-The following example shows the pack URI for a [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)] resource file that is located in the root folder of a referenced, version-specific assembly's project folder.
+The following example shows the pack URI for a XAML resource file that is located in the root folder of a referenced, version-specific assembly's project folder.

 `pack://application:,,,/ReferencedAssembly;v1.0.0.1;component/ResourceFile.xaml`